nerdfolio/remult-better-auth/README.md

 ## Generate Schema

-This package comes with a minimalist CLI to generate the relevant `better-auth` schema as `remult` entities:
+This package comes with a single-command CLI to generate the relevant `better-auth` schema as `remult` entities:
 `User, Account, Session, Verification`.
 After the installation, run:

 ```console